Introduction

 Conclusion

-In summary, basic accounting principles and practices are essential for small business success in Ireland.
-Key foundations include using the accrual method, maintaining detailed records, registering for taxes, filing returns on time, and leveraging good accounting software.
-Common accounting challenges can be avoided by getting professional help and staying organized.
+Basic accounting principles and practices are essential for small business success in Ireland.
+Key foundations include using the accrual method, maintaining detailed records, registering for taxes, filing returns on time, and leveraging good software application.
+Common accounting challenges can be avoided by getting professional help and staying organised.